tmontes/python-wires/README.rst

     w.my_callable()                     # Prints 'Hello from wires!'

-Wirings can be added or removed at any time:
+More wirings can be added:

 .. code-block:: python